How to hunt in the UK without any kind of license

 The short answer

-In England and Wales you can only use an air rifle up to 12ft/lb of pressure per square inch.
+In England and Wales, you can only use an air rifle up to 12ft/lb of pressure per square inch without a license.

 The UK has had some very strict gun laws for a while now and we don’t even come close to the level of gun sporting that countries like America have.
-Being out shooting in a field in the US with a sub machine gun would be considered exercising your rights, were as in the UK it would see you swarmed by a group of heavily armed response officers the second someone saw you had it.
+Being out shooting in a field in the US with a submachine gun would be considered exercising your rights, whereas in the UK it would see you swarmed by a group of heavily armed response officers the second someone saw you had it.

-This lack of access to legal firearms has made hunting a great deal harder, and with the ban of hunting with any kind of bow weapon this only leaves one option, the air rifle.
+This lack of access to legal firearms has made hunting a great deal harder, and with the ban on hunting with any kind of bow weapon, this only leaves one option without a license, the air rifle.

-Northern Ireland and Scotland have their own licencing laws on air weapons, but England and Wales have no licencing what so ever.
+Northern Ireland and Scotland have their own licensing laws on air weapons, but England and Wales have no licensing whatsoever.
 As long as you’re 18 or older you can walk into any store selling them and simply hand over the cash, there isn’t even identification required, so long as you’re old enough to not look like you need it.

 • You must be 18 or above to buy one